guy-mograbi-at-gigaspaces/github-pull-requests-chrome-extension/README.md

  - Extract the zip file
  - Click on the settings button
  - choose `more-tools --> extension`
- - click on `load unpacked extension`
- - click on the extracted directory
+ - drag and drop the zip file there